-Using red and infrared light, the new health sensor on the Apple Watch Series 6 will be able to measure the user's blood oxygen levels in just 15 seconds.
-This new sensor will also capture periodic background readings and store them in the Sleep app.
-The blood oxygen measuring feature will be especially useful for detecting respiratory and cardiac health issues.
+Using red and infrared light, the new health sensor on the Apple Watch Series 6 is able to measure the user's blood oxygen levels in just 15 seconds.
+This new sensor can also capture periodic background readings and store them in the Sleep app.
+The blood oxygen measuring feature is said to be especially useful for detecting respiratory and cardiac health issues.

-In relation, Apple is starting 3 new studies to help manage and identify conditions via the new sensor, so its functionality may improve in the future.
+noted that is starting 3 new studies to help manage and identify conditions via the new sensor, so its functionality and usefulness may improve in the future.

 New Watch Faces

-The Apple Watch Series 6 will include new Watch Faces, such as a GMT one, which will show multiple time zones at once, and the Count Up one, which will let the user start tracking laps immediately.
-A simplistic and beautiful Typograph Watch Face will show numerals in different styles, while a Memoji Watch Face can show the user's favorite Memoji on the lock screen.
-A Stripes Watch Face will allow users show pride in who they are or show support for their favorite teams.
+The Apple Watch Series 6 includes many new Watch Faces, such as a GMT one, which shows multiple time zones at once, and the Count Up one, which lets the user start tracking laps immediately.
+A simplistic and beautiful Typograph Watch Face shows numerals in different styles, while a Memoji Watch Face shows the user's favorite Memoji on the lock screen.
+A Stripes Watch Face lets users display pride in who they are or show support for their favorite teams.

 In addition, Apple says that it has given more freedom to developers in creating Watch Faces for the Apple Watch, which should lead to more specialized Watch Faces to choose from by third parties.
-Included examples showed a photography-oriented Watch Face with a shutter button, while another was entirely about showing medical stats.
+During the Apple Watch Series 6 event, examples showed a photography-oriented Watch Face with a shutter button, while another watch face was entirely about showing medical stats.

 New watch bands and band colors

-The Apple Watch Series 6 will come with a new band style, made out of custom, stretchable silicone for easy taking off and putting on.
-The band will be one continuous piece, durable and swim-proof.
-This new band will come in 7 different colors.
-A braided version of the Apple Watch Series 6 band will also be available, itself made out of recycled yarn and in 5 colors.
+The Apple Watch Series 6 comes with a new band style, made out of custom, stretchable silicone for easy taking off and putting on.
+The band is one continuous piece, said to be durable and swim-proof.
+This new band comes in 7 different colors.
+A braided version of the Apple Watch Series 6 band was also made available, itself made out of recycled yarn and in 5 colors.

-Additionally, a new leather band and updated Nike Apple Watch sport bands will also be available.
+Additionally, a new premium leather band and updated Nike Apple Watch sport bands are also available.

 Apple Watch Family Setup

-Parents will also be able to specify which contacts their kids will be allowed to communicate with, or set up automatic location notifications for when their kids arrive at certain locations.
-A School Time mode will enable Do Not Disturb and will restrict interactions with the Apple Watch when the child is at school.
+Parents are also able to specify which contacts their kids will be allowed to communicate with, or set up automatic location notifications for when their kids arrive at certain locations.
+A School Time mode enables Do Not Disturb and will restrict interactions with the Apple Watch when the child is at school.
 In turn, kids will be able to create Memojis directly from their watch and share them in messages.